ShinySilver/GDMC_Spigot_Interface/README.md

 ### As a framework dev
 If you want to contribute, you'll have to open the `GDMC HTTP Interface Plugin/` as a new java project in your IDE & import into your project's java build path `GDMC Server/spigot-X.X.X.jar` (replace X.X.X with the MC version you want to support).
 This is the server jar, all the libs and classes you see there can be used in the plugin.
+I left some of my IDE config file in the folder, if you are using Eclipse, you might get lucky!

-However this jar is very cluttered - if you want something easier to navigate into, you should in addition to the previous one import `GDMC Server/BuildTools/Spigot/Spigot-API/target/spigot-api-X.X.X-RX.X-SNAPSHOT.jar`.
-It's the spigot API that the plugin is using & it's supposed to stay stable between minecraft version!
-Moreover its source can be imported to be used as & documentation, and can be found in `GDMC Server/BuildTools/Spigot/Spigot-API/src/main/java/`.
+However this jar is cluttered with all the lib used by minecraft - if you want something easier to navigate into, you should in addition to the previous one import `GDMC Server/BuildTools/Spigot/Spigot-API/target/spigot-api-X.X.X-RX.X-SNAPSHOT.jar`.
+It's the spigot API that the plugin is using & it's supposed to stay 99.99% stable between minecraft version!
+Moreover its source can be imported to be used as a documentation, and can be found in `GDMC Server/BuildTools/Spigot/Spigot-API/src/main/java/`.

-In a best case scenario, we would create our plugin using only spigot API calls in order to have a plugin working on all MC versions, but we cannot - some low level things cannot be done using it, such as serializing chunks as json or parsing block data str for example.
-Soooo I have to use some ugly code from the full server jar, and you can't just import the spigot API